elliotclowes/learnt.me/Articles Read/2024-05/Article — British driverless car start-up raises $1bn.md

 # Article text
 Wayve, a British driverless car company, has raised over a billion dollars from three of the world’s most influential tech companies to commercialise its products.

-Led by investor SoftBank, with contributions from Nvidia and Microsoft, the funds will help develop the start-up’s artificial intelligence software, which can make any vehicle hands-free.
+Led by investor SoftBank, with contributions from [[Nvidia]] and [[Microsoft]], the funds will help develop the start-up’s artificial intelligence software, which can make any vehicle hands-free.

 It is the biggest venture investment to date in a European AI start-up.

 The $1.05 billion series C funding round could value the London headquartered company at several billion dollars, although the business and investors would not discuss the figures.

-Wayve was founded in 2017 by Cambridge University PhD students Alex Kendall, 31, and Amar Shah in a garage.
+Wayve was founded in 2017 by [[Cambridge University]] PhD students Alex Kendall, 31, and Amar Shah in a garage.
 The pair, who researched machine learning, computer vision and robotics, wanted to explore a different approach to developing [driverless cars](https://www.thetimes.co.uk/article/driverless-cars-uk-roads-2026-transport-vehicles-gkwdq9j9m).

 ## Advertisement